Academic Scholarships for Survivors

 - Applicant must provide an OFFICIAL high school and/or current college transcript (to include school seal); whichever is applicable.

-- Applicant must submit completed financial form that will demonstrate financial need and include a copy of the first two pages of tax return.
+- Applicant must submit completed financial form (Part E)that will demonstrate financial need and include a copy of the first two pages of tax return.

 Scholarship Amount and Distribution